vkpatva/ethindia-ssi/README.md

 To successfully run this project, ensure you have the following:

 -   **Polygon ID**: Download the Polygon ID Wallet App and create an Identity: Polygon ID on [Google Play](https://play.google.com/store/apps/details?id=com.polygonid.wallet) or on [App Store](https://apps.apple.com/us/app/polygon-id/id1629870183)
+    -   Change the Default network to Polygon Mumbai
+    -   Make sure you have enabled notifications for this app(if explicitly denied on your phone)
 -   **NGROK**: For NGROK setup instructions, refer to [ngrok.readme.md](./ngrok.readme.md).
 -   **RPC_URL**: To obtain the RPC_URL from Alchemy, follow the steps in [alchemy.readme.md](./alchemy.readme.md).
 -   **Docker or Node.js**: To run the application locally on your system, you can either run using `Docker` or by starting the project locally using `node.js`